South Korea cancels F-16 upgrade deal with BAE Systems: Pentagon

 | WASHINGTON

-WASHINGTON The U.S. government on Wednesday said it had canceled, at the request of South Korea, early work by the U.S. unit of Britain's BAE Systems on upgrades for 134 F-16 fighter jets after a spike in the projected $1.7 billion cost of the arms deal.
+WASHINGTON The U.S. government on Wednesday said it had canceled, at the request of South Korea, a preliminary contract with the U.S. unit of Britain's BAE Systems (BAES.L) to upgrade 134 F-16 fighter jets, ending a major arms deal initially valued at $1.7 billion.

-The unusual move, announced by the Pentagon's Defense Security Cooperation Agency, paves the way for South Korea to pursue a similar upgrade deal with Lockheed Martin Corp, the warplanes' original manufacturer.
+The unusual move, announced by the Pentagon's Defense Security Cooperation Agency, paves the way for South Korea to pursue a similar upgrade deal with Lockheed Martin Corp (LMT.N), the warplanes' original manufacturer.

-Sources familiar with the matter said preliminary talks between South Korea and Lockheed would begin on Thursday.

 South Korea in October said it could cancel the project and seek a different contract after the U.S. Air Force told Seoul the projected cost of 1.75 trillion won ($1.7 billion) could rise by 800 billion won.

-"Unfortunately, the program was impacted by Korea's strict budget limitations and the U.S. Air Force's conservative approach to the overall program cost," said spokesman Brian Roehrkasse.

-BAE said it learned of Seoul's decision on Wednesday and would now assess when to send layoff notices to 205 affected employees.
-The Air Force had already halted some work on the project last week.

-U.S. officials said the Air Force increased its cost estimate after the U.S. government determined the sensitivity of equipment involved meant the contract could not be negotiated by BAE directly with Seoul as a direct commercial sale, and should be handled as a government-to-government foreign arms sale.
+U.S. officials said the Air Force's estimate for the cost of the deal rose significantly after the U.S. government determined the sensitivity of the equipment involved meant the contract could not be negotiated by BAE directly with Seoul as a direct commercial sale.
+It instead needed to be handled as a government-to-government foreign arms sale.

-Such sales are generally more expensive and broader in scope to ensure that the requesting country has the needed training, spares, infrastructure and other equipment to operate the new weapons, said one U.S. official, speaking on background.
+Such sales are generally more expensive and broader in scope to ensure that the requesting country has the needed infrastructure, spares, training and other associated equipment to operate the new or upgraded weapons, said one U.S. official, who was not authorized to speak publicly.

-U.S. officials said they told the Seoul government two years ago that there was a substantial risk that the projected cost would rise to cover the "total package approach."
+U.S. officials said they told the Seoul government two years ago that there was a substantial risk that the projected cost would rise as a result of the decision to offer "a total package approach."

-After a detailed calculation, the Air Force concluded this past summer that the overall deal would cost South Korea between $2.1 billion and $2.4 billion, versus initial estimates of around $1.7 billion, the officials said.
+After a detailed calculation, the Air Force concluded the deal would cost South Korea between $2.1 billion and $2.4 billion, versus initial estimates of the direct commercial sale of $1.7 billion, the officials said.

 The officials said Seoul's decision did not change the U.S. government's confidence in BAE as a contractor.

-In Seoul, South Korea's defense contract agency said work by BAE has been suspended but talks were still ongoing between the two governments to reach a final conclusion.

-"I understand that, if the conditions we're seeking are not met by BAE Systems or the U.S. government, we could be looking at other options, that's what has been mentioned," Defense Acquisition Program Administration Spokesman Kim Si-cheol said.

-U.S. officials said South Korea told Washington it wanted to cancel the deal on Oct.
-29. Seoul faces "sizeable" termination fees for ending the contract "for convenience," they said.
+U.S. officials said Seoul notified the U.S. government about its desire to cancel the deal on Oct.
+29, and the contractor was notified on Wednesday.
+South Korea faces "sizeable" termination fees for ending the contract, they said.

-BAE executives repeatedly said they were willing to perform the work under the terms of the firm, fixed-price contract initially proposed.
-Part of the cost increase was due to changes in the scope of work, but the Air Force also increased its cost and "risk reserves," said sources familiar with the program.
+BAE executives have insisted that they were willing to perform the work under the terms of the firm, fixed-price contract initially proposed.

-U.S. officials said the cost estimates were based on historical data and detailed discussions with South Korea and BAE.
-They denied any "risk reserve" was added.

 Vice Admiral Joe Rixey, who heads the Pentagon agency, said South Korea remained a vital ally and valued foreign military sales customer.